 When a divorce has become the inevitable outcome, the standard response in most households is for one spouse to move out until the divorce is finalized.
 The move is typically used to preserve some measure of peace and harmony.
 However, not every couple automatically go their separate ways once the divorce petition is filed.
 Spouses facing this situation may reasonably ask if it’s possible to maintain this arrangement and resort to heated arguments during every encounter.
 At Konicek Law, our experienced Orlando divorce attorney and family law attorney can help assist you through this challenging time.

 Each spouse needs their own space.
 Space could mean separate bedrooms, or it could result in making a schedule to plan when each spouse will use the common areas to limit contact.
 If possible, it may be more beneficial to divide the home so that each person has their own space with minimal overlap.
 This arrangement allows each spouse their own space and hopefully decreases the opportunities for heated encounters.
-To help with living arrangements, divorce attorney or family law attorney can work with the parents to help create a healthy schedule that is beneficial for everyone in the household.
+To help with living arrangements, divorce attorney or rhode island personal injury lawyer can work with the parents to help create a healthy schedule that is beneficial for everyone in the household.

 Each spouse will need their own space when they are feeling overwhelmed and need to get away without having to worry about your spouse bothering you.
 Although some household areas should remain public, if your residence is large enough, it can be easier to designate a specific area to each spouse.
 Each spouse needs to set boundaries and respect what they mean; otherwise, they are pointless and will lead to further turmoil.